 On a bright late summer’s afternoon last September, I was invited to do Jude and Chris’ wedding photography at The Bond, Digbeth.
 Set right in the heart of the creative community in Birmingham, a friendly neighbourhood of free spirits and creators, The Bond offers a unique and contemporary venue steeped in a rich and industrious heritage.

 I arrived mid-afternoon, just past 3 o’clock.
-Jude and the guests were enjoying pre-wedding drinks from the Bond Café, and Chris soon arrived with her bridesmaids ready for the civil ceremony which was to take place in the Waterside venue.
+Chris and the guests were enjoying pre-wedding drinks from the Bond Café, and Jude soon arrived with her bridesmaids ready for the civil ceremony which was to take place in the Waterside venue.
 Jude and Chris walked down the aisle hand in hand surrounded by fairy lights and vibrant summer florals.
 They looked wonderful together, completely at ease and emanating happiness as they said their vows and exchanged rings.
 With the marriage certificate signed they walked out into the sunshine and down The Canopy steps to be met by flurries of biodegradable confetti.

 Group photos are always fun to do and this urban venue offers plenty of space to fit everyone in the frame.
 Intermittent rays of sunlight combined with picturesque clouds made for a perfect summer’s afternoon doing wedding photography at The Bond, Digbeth.